 Based in England, Pavlova took her company around Europe, and then the world.
 She was particularly popular in America; she first visited in 1912, and returned almost annually thereafter.

 Her reputation grew, and enormous crowds turned out to see her perform, wherever she appeared.
-Pavlova became a global celebrity, when this idea was still very new.
+Pavlova became a global celebrity, when this idea was still new.

 In 1926, she embarked on her first tour of Australia.